 By the way, this course is sometimes taken to satisfy part of the Pathways to Knowledge Core Curriculum Requirement.
 Therefore, attention will be paid to the Mathematical and Scientific Understanding goals and outcomes.

-A misconception: physics professors often hear from some students that "I understand the material but I can't do the problems."
+A misconception: physics professors frequently hear from students that "I understand the material but I can't do the problems."
 Physics is about being able to solve a wide variety of problems starting from a small number of principles.
-Therefore, "understanding the material but not being able to do the problems" is an oxymoron.
+Therefore, "understanding the material but not being able to do the problems" is an excellent example of an oxymoron.
 Above all else, keep doing problems, and do them mostly — if not entirely — on your own.
 This is what will make you good at physics.

 Of course if you are flat-out stuck, ask a classmate for a pointer, come to my office hours, or visit the STEM Center (see below), but do not fall into the trap of just "following along" with other people's solutions.
 Virtually all understanding that you feel you are gaining in that way is illusory.